 I love the way the look of them turned out!
-They look super fancy but they’re super easy to make.
+These pistachio cookies look super fancy but they're super easy to make.
 WIN-WIN.

 I hope you loved day 3 of cookie week as much as I did!
 Don't forget to grab by 6 cookie tips for perfect cookies every time.
 And keep following along to see how the rest of the week turns out!

 - 1 teaspoon baking powder

 - ½ teaspoon baking soda

 - ½ teaspoon salt

 - 2 large eggs at room temperature